smutnyleszek/hues/README.md

 # h(u,e,s)

-A tool for working with colors.
+A tool for naming and converting colors in CSS development.

+Features:

+- Identifying color from a string.
+- Four color spaces conversion (RGB, HEX, HSL, HWB).
+- Copying color's raw value.
+- Finding closest matching named color.
+- Finding general hue of a color.
+- Copying named color as css variable.

+Many thanks to [Chirag Mehta](http://chir.ag/projects/name-that-color) and [Daniel Flück](https://www.color-blindness.com/color-name-hue) for making awesome tools that inspired me to build one tailored for myself ❤.

 Build with Parcel, TypeScript and Vue.

-Strongly inspired by awesome [Name that Color](http://chir.ag/projects/name-that-color) by Chirag Mehta ❤.

 ## Building